AllusiveTable/HangMIPS2015/README.md

 # HangMIPS2015
 2015 Computer Architecture Project, HangMIPS

-Luke Escude
+Luke Escude,
-Jared Hull
+Jared Hull,
-Jeff Imam
+Jeff Imam,
 Chase Vriezema

 Designed for use in the MARS MIPS emulator, modified by James H.

+# License and Usage

+Free to copy and use by everyone.